-Chromecast is a technology that allows Android, iOS, and Chrome web apps to "stream" content — like video, audio and screen sharing (mirroring) — to Cast-ready devices like:
+Chromecast allows Android, iOS, and Chrome web apps to "stream" content — like video, audio and screen sharing (mirroring) — to Cast-ready devices like:

 - Chromecast built-in TV (also known as TV with Chromecast built-in)

 - Chromecast built-in Speakers (also known as Speakers with Chromecast built-in)

 - Smart Displays (a portable touchscreen LCD monitor used as a thin client)

 In the Cast interaction model, the mobile phone, tablet or laptop is the sender which acts as a remote control to control the playback, and the TV, display or docked tablet is the receiver which receives instructions from the sender and displays the content from the receiver's Internet connection.
 All the user actions (taps and swipes) can take place on both the sender device or the Web Receiver.

 Casting relies on the coordination between two or more screens; the sender UI and the receiver UI — they must work together.
 For example, if you press a button on a mobile device to pause the content, the TV should indicate that it is paused, while the mobile device should provide a play button to resume playback.

 Due to hardware and resource limitations, there are certain restrictions placed on Chromecast-enabled applications:

 - The Cast device is a low-power device with memory, CPU and GPU limitations, so the Web Receiver application should be as lightweight as possible.

 - For Chromecast and Chromecast built-in interaction models, tabs, windows or popups can be created in both the Web Receiver or sender app, as well as directly accept user input, such as taps or swipes.
 For example, the Web Receiver app on a docked tablet or display can display a pause button and receive a user's tap.
 In this way, all actions on the application must be triggered from either a Web Receiver or sender application.